 But what happened to their pawn?
 Well, Bancroft was the earliest to return to international cricket, but unfortunately, his career never took over again.
 His one mistake cost him his career.

-I can quote many such examples where in that spur of moment a life devastating decision was taken.
+I can quote many such examples wherein that spur of the moment a life devastating decision was taken.

-When you are about to take a decision which you are not sure, imagine your mother in front of you and try to visualize her facial expression reacting to your decision, similarly when you are a parent try to visualize your kids expression.
-In both the above scenarios if you see a smiling face, rest assured it is a good decision, but if you see a scorn in the face, take a step back, reevaluate your situation and try to avoid it.
+When you are about to make a decision that you are not sure about, imagine your mother in front of you and try to visualize her facial expression reacting to your decision, similarly when you are a parent try to visualize your kid’s expression.
+In both the above scenarios if you see a smiling face, rest assured it is a good decision, but if you see scorn on the face, take a step back, reevaluate your situation and try to avoid it.

 May God bless you with abundant wisdom.
 Stay safe.
 Stay blessed.